Gadeoli/rjs-hooks-library/README.md

 - useTimer (a count down minute / seconds)
 - useClickOutside (An event handler to trigger an action by outside-click-element using ref)
 - useOnPressKey (An event handler to trigger an action by key press using ref)
+- useGhostInFirstRender (A negative boolean value that is setted positive after first render and a small delay)

 ## Use